tomhrr/cosh/doc/all.md

    name, hardware address, IP address and network, and flags for the interface.

+ - `netstat`: returns a list containing network connection information.
+Eac list entry is a hash comprising the port type (either "tcp" or "udp"), the local address and port, the remote address and port (for TCP), inode, UID, username, associated PIDs, and connection state (for TCP).

 #### SQL databases

  - `db.conn`: takes a username, a password, a database name, a